Dermah/blog.dermah.com/src/_posts/2020-04-02-git-superpowers-I.md

 ---
-title: Git Superpowers I – Lightning Talk 2020-03-17
+title: Git Superpowers I – Lightning Talk
 layout: post
+talk:
+  date: 2020-03-17
 ---

 This is a lightning talk I gave at my work about using Git to give you superpowers.
-It was mostly a live command line demo, so it is presented here as a shell script with accompanying console output.
+It was a live command line demo, so it is presented here as the shell script I used as notes, with accompanying console output that was showing on the screen.

 We’re going to learn to: